Kotlin Help

 Use anonymous objects as return and value types

-When you return an anonymous object from a local or private function or property (but not an inline function), all the members of that anonymous object are accessible through that function or property:
+When you return an anonymous object from a local or private function or property, all the members of that anonymous object are accessible through that function or property:

 //sampleStart class UserPreferences { private fun getPreferences() = object { val theme: String = "Dark" val fontSize: Int = 14 } fun printPreferences() { val preferences = getPreferences() println("Theme: ${preferences.theme}, Font Size: ${preferences.fontSize}") } } //sampleEnd fun main() { val userPreferences = UserPreferences() userPreferences.printPreferences() // Theme: Dark, Font Size: 14 }